robertknight/1pass/README.md

 **set-password** - Change the master password for the vault

+**gen-password** - Generate a readable random password containing a mix of upper and lower-case letters and digits

 ## Note on Vault Formats

 1Password has two formats for storing its data: the older [_Agile Keychain_](http://help.agilebits.com/1Password3/agile_keychain_design.html) format (used by 1Password v3